 Fast, helpful support should lead to happy customers.
 Don’t just assume that, though—instead, ask your customers what they think about your support.

 All it takes is a simple question at the bottom of your email that asks if your support was helpful.
-You could include a survey with a 1 to 10 scale as a NPS—or Net Promoter Score—survey, to get a more precise look at how customers feel.
+You could include a survey with a 1 to 10 scale as an NPS—or —survey, to get a more precise look at how customers feel.
 Or, you could just add a quick thumbs up or down button to the bottom of your emails, for a quick way for customers to say if they liked your support or not.

 At Zapier, we include a “How did I do?” question at the end of each support reply, with Yay, Ok, or Boo options to rate our response.
 Customers can then add an additional note, to let us know why they rated us that way.
 It’s not perfectly reliable—sometimes, customers are upset when we can’t fix their problems, while other times they give us a good rating for trying.
 But all said and done, it’s an easy way to get a feel for what people think about our support.